THEMES

 2. Science journalists on the track of climate change issues in the Global South and other regions deeply affected

-3. How to tell local science stories that embrace difference/seek equality across the globe and within societies
+3. How to tell local science stories that embrace difference/seek equity across the globe and within societies

 4. Where African science is done and published; reflections on its support, and how science journalism can be leveraged for knowledge and understanding of science